terraform-ibm-modules/terraform-ibm-zvsi/solutions/quickstart/README.md

 This pattern deploys the following infrastructure:

-- An edge VPC with Wazi as a Service VSI with Floating IP.
+- Workload VPC with Wazi as a Service VSI with Floating IP.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ### Requirements